At a glance

 Open one and the smell is cold roast poultry and sweet-sharp fruit, faint and clean rather than loud, the off-duty ghost of yesterday's hot kitchen.
 The breast is cool and yielding, the cranberry cold and a little jellied against it, and where a spoonful of stuffing has gone in there is a soft savoury weight and a catch of sage.
 The bread gives at once.
 Nothing in the sandwich crunches and nothing is meant to; the pleasure is softness on softness, a quiet sweet-salt mouthful eaten standing at the kitchen counter in a paper-strewn house while the kettle goes on again.
 The cranberry stings just enough at the edge of the sweetness to stop it cloying.

 The near neighbours are the other cold-roast sandwiches and a couple of close cousins.
 Turkey with cranberry alone is the sharp-fruit standard; turkey with mayonnaise and cracked black pepper is the plainest version that still beats the dryness; turkey, stuffing, and pig-in-blanket together is the full Christmas-dinner sandwich.
 A hot turkey roll run with gravy is a different dish that solves the dryness with heat rather than a cold sauce, and the chicken version eats much the same way the day after a Sunday roast.
-Each of those holds its own entry, none of them a mere substitution made within this build.

 The Bird and the Box